View declared candidates by office and learn more about ACOG National elections.

 Each district advisory council should discuss the candidates at their interim advisory council meetings held at the beginning of the calendar year (January-March).

-The National Officer Candidates Forum is open to all Fellows of the College and is held at the Annual Clinical and Scientific Meeting after the preliminary meeting of the Committee; the time and place of the forum is listed in the Meeting program.
-Candidates appear before the Committee on Nominations representatives and first and second alternates as well as Fellow attendees.
+The National Officer Candidates Forum is open to all Fellows of the College and is held virtually after the Annual Clinical and Scientific Meeting and after the preliminary meeting of the Committee.

 Late June (Committee Meeting)